HL7/davinci-crd/src/pagecontent/hooks.md

 {% endraw %}

 ##### Notes
 *  Executing these queries will bring back a degree of redundant information: repeating the request, Encounter and Appointment resources found in the hook contexts and repeating Patient, Practitioner, Organization and Coverage resources that are common for different request types for the `order-review` hook.
-This redundancy is simply the price that must be paid for using the prefetch mechanism and leveraging the benefits of a common standard.
+This redundancy is the cost of using the prefetch mechanism and leveraging the benefits of a common standard.
 Payers seeking greater efficiency can perform direct queries that are more tuned (e.g. a Batch of queries that search for specific resources by ids based on the context resource information).

 * The queries use the defined search parameter names from the respective FHIR specification versions.
 If parties processing these queries have varied from these ‘standard’ search parameter names, they will be responsible for translating the parameters into their local names.